PseudoDevs/IamGhost/FATAL11.md

-Last updated: 2024-04-02 18:18:55
+Last updated: 2024-04-02 18:19:28
-Random Quote: Honesty is the best policy. - Benjamin Franklin
+Random Quote: Friendship marks a life even more deeply than love.
+Love risks degenerating into obsession, friendship is never anything but sharing. - Elie Wiesel